Another Day, Another Joshua Tree

-A new day dawned, and another whole day in Joshua Tree was in the offing.
+A new day dawned, and a day filled with more Joshua Trees was in the offing.
 We began with the now customary free breakfast courtesy of Best Western, and then drove to the nearby mall for lunch items and more water.
 Always more water.
 And Pringles.
 It’s the two things most essential on any trip to the desert – fluid and salt replacement.
 So technically they’re probably somewhere between health food and a survival kit.

-So next we took a very short drive round to the Indian Cove campsite, mainly because the books said there were a couple of short hikes from the car park.
-We ended up just driving around the empty campsite and decided that nothing looked very entertaining, and anyway, it was rapidly approaching mid afternoon and we felt lunch and a siesta coming on.
+So next we took a very short drive round to the Indian Cove campsite.
+The books said there were a couple of short hikes from the car park.
+We ended up just driving around the empty campsite and decided that nothing looked very entertaining.
+Anyway, it was rapidly approaching mid-afternoon and we felt lunch and a siesta coming on.
 Back to the hotel for us, then.

 Later in the afternoon we were feeling a bit more lively and so headed off out again.
 This time we entered the park via the entrance station in Joshua Tree and sped round to the car park at Hidden Valley.
-This was apparently a popular place in the good old days of cattle rustling, so there was some history to the place.
+This was apparently a popular place in the good old days of cattle rustling.
+The place has some history behind it.
 There is a reasonable length hike on a fairly good and flat pathway through the valley.
-It has an interpretive trail which covers some of the history but also the flora and fauna, so it’s worth doing.
+It has an interpretive trail that covers some of the history but also the flora and fauna, so it’s worth doing.

 Next we went round to Barker Dam for a bit more history.
-Again, there is a short interpretive trail and hike on level ground here, and it is good for passing half an hour or so.
+Again, there is a short interpretive trail and hike on level ground here.
+It’s good for passing half an hour or so.

 Somewhere around here we bumped into an English couple in a car who appeared to be totally lost.
 They seemed to be driving around the park without any maps or guides trying to find the “good” bits.
 Hmm, the maps and brochures are free guys, just pop to the Visitor Centre…….